 The Gas Transporters shall monitor actual costs against forecast costs and provide a [monthly] Budget Tracking Report to the PAC.

-Where the Gas Transporters identify that actual, or forecast costs, vary, or are expected to vary by [50%] of the relevant PAC Cost Estimate the Gas Transporters shall submit a Budget Exception Report to the PAC explaining the situation, its impacts and any mitigation that may be possible.
+Where the Gas Transporters identify that actual or forecast costs vary, or are expected to vary by [50%] of the relevant PAC Cost Estimate the Gas Transporters shall submit a Budget Exception Report to the PAC explaining the situation, its impacts and any mitigation that may be possible.

 Performance Assurance Scheme Party obligations to the Gas Transporters

 Each Performance Assurance Scheme Party is expected to use reasonable endeavours to support the Gas Transporters in the performance of the Services.
-E.g. the Gas Transporters may have a requirement to request data from a Performance Assurance Scheme Party as part of the provision of a Service.
+For example, the Gas Transporters may have a requirement to request data from a Performance Assurance Scheme Party as part of the provision of a Service.

 Monitoring of Performance

-The Gas Transporters shall be responsible for reporting its performance of the Services and any other obligations under this PAFA Scope to the PAC in accordance with schedule 4 on a monthly basis.
-If the Gas Transporter fails to provide the Services in accordance with the Performance Indicators the Gas Transporters shall:
+The Gas Transporters shall be responsible for reporting their performance of the Services and any other obligations under this PAFA Scope to the PAC in accordance with Schedule 4, on a monthly basis.
+If the Gas Transporters fail to provide the Services in accordance with the Performance Indicators the Gas Transporters shall:

 identify the cause of any failure to provide the Services in accordance with a specific Service Standard or Performance Indicator;